variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 651 10th Avenue

-“Corazón” Exhibit Featured at the Tointon Gallery.
+“Coraz&oacute;n” Exhibit Featured at the Tointon Gallery.
 Art.
 Man.
 Do.
-Enjoy the work of nationally-known artist and Greeley resident Armando Silva, also known as Artmando, during his new exhibit “Corazón.”
+Enjoy the work of nationally-known artist and Greeley resident Armando Silva, also known as Artmando, during his new exhibit “Coraz&oacute;n.”
 See with heart.
 Do with heart.
 ART MAN DO with heart at the Tointon Gallery through June 11th.
 The Tointon Gallery is open Monday through Saturday 9am-5pm and from 5-7pm during First Friday Events.
 Admission is free.

 !!!
 INSERT IMAGE !!!